 If your ARPU is rising you should be on track.
 This usually means that you are signing bigger customers, or signing customers with bigger plans.Relevant Showcase Dashboard

-Our next sales KPI example refers to your customer lifetime value (CLV) is important to track because the longer you keep paying customers, the more you’ll make.
-To calculate this sales metric you need to distract your CAC from the total amount of revenue which you expect to get from a new customer over the lifetime of the relationship.
-If your ARPU and CLV is rising, it signals that on average you are getting more revenue from each customer, for longer and that’s exactly what you should be aiming for.
-CLV enables you to understand how much you can allow for your CAC to still be profitable, a healthy ratio is key.Performance Indicators
+Our next sales KPI example refers to your customer lifetime value (CLV) which is important to track because the longer you keep having paying customers, the more you’ll make.
+To calculate this sales metric, you need to distract your CAC from the total amount of revenue which you expect to get from a new customer over the lifetime of the relationship.
+If your ARPU and CLV are rising, it signals that on average you are getting more revenue from each customer, for longer and that’s exactly what you should be aiming for.
+CLV enables you to understand how much you can allow for your CAC to still be profitable; a healthy ratio is key.Performance Indicators

 As long as customer lifetime value and average revenue per unit are growing, you’re in the green and your CAC are appropriate.Relevant Showcase Dashboard

 If it's realistic to shorten your sales cycle in your industry, you first need to understand how you can optimize your current sales cycle.
 We recommend you analyze the cycles for individual reps at the different stages of the cycle.
 A quick comparison can show how effective a rep is in comparison to others in your company.
 The shorter the time each lead spends in each stage of the funnel, the better.
 This can also serve as a way to track an individual rep’s progress over time.
 We show this on a sales KPI template that can alert you on when your staff could need extra training and goal setting.Performance Indicators

 Once you have a sales cycle length baseline, the goal should be to decrease that number, resulting in more sales in a shorter period of time.Relevant Showcase Dashboard